Supporting You In Addressing Digestive Dysfunction

 Our Functional Medicine approach aims to look for the root cause of your digestive condition and address the underlying imbalances that may be contributing to your symptoms.

 We work with several private laboratories who offer a range of comprehensive stool profiles.
 The focus is not only looking for outright pathogens, but also to consider the make-up of your microbiome health, in terms of both beneficial and potentially dysbiotic bacteria.
 The profiles also provide information on the presence of yeast, parasites, worms and viruses.
-Additional intestinal health markers looking at digestive capacity, gut immunity and inflammation provide valuable insight into gut health and digestive function.
+Additional intestinal health markers looking at digestive capacity, gut immunity and inflammation provide valuable insight into gut health and digestive dysfunction.

 When necessary, we can work with a specialised medical team to provide targeted medical support alongside your dietary and lifestyle interventions.